There are three main points of entry into the school (other places are chance vacancies):

 In its admissions, as in all other policies, procedures and practices, the school operates an equal opportunities policy and will not discriminate against a child (current or prospective) on grounds of gender, race, colour, ethnic origin, nationality or disability.
 With regard to disabled pupils, the School is committed to making reasonable adjustments so that disabled pupils would not be placed at a substantial disadvantage compared to non-disabled pupils.

 You can download a registration form or contact the school office to be sent one.
-The completed form should be sent to the Admissions Manager together with a cheque of £55.
+Please send the completed form to the Admissions Manager together with a cheque of £55 issued to Herne Hill School or after having made a bank transfer to sort code 40-07-13, account number 31534076, with your child’s name as reference.